 Ksour, on the other hand, are large groups of small buildings that are built similar to Kasbahs, which are inhabited by many people, sometimes even hundreds; they’re like villages to a certain extent.

 FAQ 17: Is Morocco a conservative country?

-Morocco is considered a Muslim country, which is considered more or less conservative.
+Morocco is generally a Muslim country, which is more or less conservative.
 However, that’s not the case all over the country.
-The big cities like Casablanca, Marrakech, Fez, and Tangier are considered very liberal and tolerant of taboos, mainly because most of the people are exposed to Western culture and are educated.
+The big cities like Casablanca, Marrakech, Fez, and Tangier are very liberal and tolerant of taboos, mainly because most of the people are exposed to Western culture and are educated.
 But when it comes to rural areas and small villages, people are more conservative, especially toward women and sexual taboos.

 FAQ 18: Should I give gifts to people?

 Giving small gifts here and there might make you lovable and welcomed, especially when you’re in a rural area; there’s nothing that can make people more accepting than being generous.

 However, with the rise of Pedophilia in Morocco, it might not be a good idea to give kids small prizes; that will only encourage them to be more audacious to approach strangers.
 Although your intentions might be very pure, some people, especially in Marrakech, are only there to find vulnerable children and abuse them!

 FAQ 19: Is English used a lot in Morocco?

 Most of the guides are adepts at English, so you won’t have a problem communicating.
 Also, the majority of young people who have a fair education can speak the language; therefore, an English speaker can do just fine in Morocco.

 FAQ 20: Where to buy sevounirs in Morocco?